-Many companies choose to hold a job trial with a candidate that they are almost certain on offering to join the team.
+Many companies choose to hold a job trial with a candidate that they are almost certain of offering a role to and joining the team.
 They want to avoid the all-too-common phenomenon of hiring someone who interviewed well but doesn’t fit the skill level required or team dynamic.

-Having a candidate stay for a month or two then leaving because the job wasn’t what they expected will cost the company and the individual time and money.
-We want to help you dodge this bullet.
+Having a candidate stay for a month or two but then leaving your company because the job wasn’t what they expected is all too common.
+A quick-leaver will cost the company and the individual time and money.
+We want to help you both dodge this bullet.

 What is a job trial?